keunjunpark/keunjunpark.github.io/_posts/2023-12-07-federated-learning-1.md

 ---
 layout: post
-title: "What is Federated Learning?"
+title: What is Federated Learning?
 categories: [FederatedLearning, English]
 ---

-### What and Why Federated Learning

 - training data is not managed locally.
 - data is not shared with other entity.